campaigncode/proxy/README.md

 # Proxy

 A cors proxy for all APIs.
+3 endpoints with different cache times.